richardfeeney7/Problem_1/README.md

 *Write a program that prints all numbers between 1,000 and 10,000 that are divisible by 6 but not 12*

-This program will display all the number that are divisible by 6.
-If the number is divisible by both 6 and 12 the line will be skipped and wont be outputted for the user to see.
+This program will display all the number that are divisible by six.
+To complete this question I used a for loop with a range function that started at 1000 and finished at 10001.
+The extra one to ten thousand was required so ten thousand would also be included.
+In the FOR loop I have user an IF statement to find what is divisible by six but not twelve.
+If the number is divisible by both six and twelve the line will be skipped and wont be outputted for the user to see.

 *Additional study resources used*